-Business Computer Applications This course covers advanced word processing concepts using state-of-the-art software programs, including database management, spreadsheets, accounting software, graphics elements, charts with data, research business reports with footnotes and endnotes, and other software applications.
+BOML 305 Issues in Management This course covers advanced word processing concepts using state-of-the-art software programs, including database management, spreadsheets, accounting software, graphics elements, charts with data, research business reports with footnotes and endnotes, and other software applications.

-Credit Hours: 3 Prerequisites: BCIS 101
+Prerequisites: BCIS 101

-Economic Survey (Micro-Macro) This course discusses basic economic concepts and contributions of major economic thinkers, evaluating significant events that led to the contemporary economy.
+This course discusses basic economic concepts and contributions of major economic thinkers, evaluating significant events that led to the contemporary economy.
 It highlights human welfare and freedom, using history and economic concepts to explain welfare, emphasizing the free-market system and contrasting market participant behavior in a contemporary economy.
 Credit Hours: 3

-Group and Organizational Behavior This course studies group behavior and how group functioning affects organizational effectiveness.
+This course studies group behavior and how group functioning affects organizational effectiveness.
 Emphasis is placed on decision-making and conflict resolution.
 Students develop strategies for efficient and productive group management and determine which tasks are handled by groups or by individuals.

-Adult Development and Life Assessment This course helps students consider their current activities, plan and log them, and reflect on work-life balance.
+This course helps students consider their current activities, plan and log them, and reflect on work-life balance.
 It introduces adult development theory and links these concepts to life through individual reflection.
+Credit Hours: 3

-Managing Cultural Differences This course enables students to become more competitive in their chosen career fields by developing an understanding of the importance of increasing global economic interdependence and the challenges of relating to people from other countries or cultures.
+This course enables students to become more competitive in their chosen career fields by developing an understanding of the importance of increasing global economic interdependence and the challenges of relating to people from other countries or cultures.
+Credit Hours: 3